 Why does my TikTok download go to Files and not Photos?

 This is default iOS behavior.
-Safari saves files to the Files app.
+Safari saves files to the Files app, not directly to Photos.
 To move a video to Photos, open Files, tap and hold the video, tap Share, then tap Save Video.
+See Method 3 above to change the default download location to make files easier to find.

 Can I change where Safari saves downloads on iPhone?

 Yes.
 Go to Settings → Safari → Downloads and change the location from iCloud Drive to On My iPhone.
-You still need to manually save to Photos afterward, but files will be easier to find.
+Files will still land in Files app first, but they'll be local and faster to access.
+You still need to tap Save Video to move them to Photos — or use the Shortcuts automation above to do it automatically.

 Is there a way to download TikTok without the watermark on iPhone?